PearsonEducation/StatsPoller/docs/linux_collector.md

 ## CPU

 The CPU collector provides output that is similar to systat's mpstat package.
-Metrics are output on a per-core basis, and include a rollup of the overall CPU utlization.
+Metrics are output on a per-core basis, and include a rollup of the overall CPU utilization.
 Credit to the mpstat man pages for some of the metric descriptions.

 ### Metrics